 Other Names: Sedum reflexum

 Ornamental Features

-Blue Spruce Stonecrop is smothered in stunning gold star-shaped flowers at the ends of the stems from early to mid summer.
-Its attractive succulent needle-like leaves remain silvery blue in color throughout the season.
+Angelina Stonecrop is smothered in stunning yellow star-shaped flowers at the ends of the stems from early to mid summer.
+Its attractive succulent needle-like leaves remain gold in color throughout the season.